ksquaredcoding/filament-tiptap-editor/README.md

 ### Mentions

-The [Tiptap Mention extension]('https://tiptap.dev/docs/editor/extensions/nodes/mention') has been integrated into this package.
-There are two ways to use this: you might want to supply a hardcoded list of mention suggestions or you might want to feed from an API.
+The [Tiptap Mention extension](https://tiptap.dev/docs/editor/extensions/nodes/mention) has been integrated into this package, allowing you to provide mention suggestions in two ways: through a prefilled list or via an API.

 #### Prefilled Suggestions